ESGF/esgf-test-suite/README.md

 ```
 nosetests -v --nocapture --nologcapture --tc-file my_config.ini
 ```
-Note: you can set the configuration file to be automatically loaded with the evironement variable `NOSE_TESTCONFIG_AUTOLOAD_INI`:
+Note: you can set the configuration file to be automatically loaded with the environment variable `NOSE_TESTCONFIG_AUTOLOAD_INI`:

 ```
 export NOSE_TESTCONFIG_AUTOLOAD_INI=/path/to/my_config.ini